 It would be frustrating if you went in for a physical exam, and the doctor simply said: “yes, you’re healthy” or “no, you’re not healthy.
 See you next year.”

 Heaven forbid you hear the latter.
 How do you work on that?
 Eat more greens and hope for the best?

 In the same way, as important as the revenue numbers are at the end of the quarter or year, it’s even more critical that revenue leaders know why their teams are either soaring over or crawling under their revenue targets.

-Before the wider adoption of sales engagement platforms (SEPs) and revenue operations (RevOps) strategies, it was possible to offer a good guess.
+Before the wider adoption of sales execution platforms (SEPs) and revenue operations (RevOps) strategies, it was possible to offer a good guess.
 (For instance, eating greens probably does move you in a positive direction).

 However, today, revenue leaders can use their SEPs—and often integrations with customer relationship management systems (CRMS)—to monitor the real time health of their sales systems, strategies, and messages.

-Assessing sales engagement program health
+Assessing sales execution program health

 Each of these four elements involves the entire funnel and multiple teams, which is why we’ve broken down the most important KPIs according to where they fit in the overall sales journey.

-From preparing and coaching your individual sales reps to handing off a closed/won account to customer success, your sales engagement program should align these internal strategies and external interactions for a cohesive buyer experience.
+From preparing and coaching your individual sales reps to handing off a closed/won account to customer success, your sales execution program should align these internal strategies and external interactions for a cohesive buyer experience.